Indigenous land rights: Brazil

-Indigenous land rights in Brazil is and has been an ongoing struggle for indigenous Brazilians, they have been treated as a minority group with no rights and are discriminated against.
-Discrimination against indigenous people has been present since colonization.
-In 1910 the Indian Protection Service was created due to the large amounts of violence inflicted on indigenous people, however this policy was ineffective and corrupt and was replaced by the National Indian Foundation in 1967.
+Indigenous land rights in Brazil is and has been an ongoing struggle for indigenous Brazilians; they have been treated as a minority group with no rights and are discriminated against.
+Discrimination against indigenous people has been present since colonisation.
+In 1910 the Indian Protection Service was created due to the large amounts of violence inflicted on indigenous people; however, this policy was ineffective and corrupt and was replaced by the National Indian Foundation in 1967.
 This policy worked to integrate indigenous people and effectively took their land so the government could prosper from its resources.
-In 1983 more demarcation laws were put in place, these laws prevented white settlers from stealing indigenous lands and further specified the borders of indigenous lands.
-However other state agencies were allowed to specify borders which was heavily influenced by the mining industry sectors.
+In 1983 more demarcation laws were put in place.
+These laws prevented white settlers from stealing indigenous lands and further specified the borders of indigenous lands.
+However, other state agencies were allowed to specify borders which was heavily influenced by the mining industry sectors.
 Only 14% of lands ended up being demarcated and lots of land was lost to mining companies.

-In 1988 Brazil adopted a new constitution, it said that Indigenous lands and culture would be protected.
+In 1988 Brazil adopted a new constitution.
+It said that Indigenous lands and culture would be protected.
 This bill allowed indigenous people to safely live in their territory without fear of their land or resources being taken.
-However this bill ended up being far less successful than it originally promised, the Brazilian government was supposed to demarcate all indigenous territories by 1993 but over those five years they only demarcated 50% of the territories.
+However, this bill ended up being far less successful than it originally promised, as the Brazilian government was supposed to demarcate all indigenous territories by 1993, but over those five years they only demarcated 50% of the territories.

-By 2017 still little action had been taken on securing the land rights of indigenous people in brazil.
+By 2017 still little action had been taken on securing the land rights of indigenous people in Brazil.
 Brazil's president in 2017 declared a cutoff date on indigenous land.
 The bill stated that if the indigenous people were not in their territory before the 1988 cutoff, it was not their land to demarcate.
-27 indigenous territories demarcation was suspended because of this cut off, even though the reason they couldn’t declare their territory before 1988 was due to the government or because they couldn’t prove they previously resided there.
-In February of 2020 president Jair Bolsonaro proposed bill 191/2020, which will allow Indigenous territories to be opened up to mining and hydroelectric generation.
-This bill has caused push back from indigenous communities, it threatens the health of their land and the safety of their people.
+27 indigenous territories demarcation was suspended because of this cut off, even though the reason they couldn't declare their territory before 1988 was due to the government or because they couldn't prove they previously resided there.
+In February 2020 president Jair Bolsonaro proposed bill 191/2020, which will allow Indigenous territories to be opened up to mining and hydroelectric generation.
+This bill has caused push back from indigenous communities, for it threatens the health of their land and the safety of their people.